graphistry/opencl-test/README.md

 # Graphistry Infrastructure

 We are excited to share our infrastructure automation, and hope that it will be useful to you.
 We are enthusiastic about artifact-based workflows, and our artifacts are Docker containers that run our GPU code.

+## Documentation

-This repository currently has how we initialize a box to hold containers that run GPU code.
-More soon.
+* [Nvidia-Docker-Host](https://github.com/graphistry/infrastructure/tree/master/nvidia-docker-host): How to initialize a box to hold containers that run GPU code.